ryanle42/TicTacToe/README.md

 # TicTacToe

-Small personal project
+The purpose of this project to gauge how much I've learned from a month at 42.
+I'm pretty happy with the result.
+By working on this project I could see a lot the things I need to work on - sloppy code, line count, and algorithms.

-./tictactoe in terminal to run program.
+Run "make" in terminal and "./tictactoe" to run program

 Features 4 modes: